 The Influence of ACEs on Health

-There is a developing field of science that focuses on Adverse Childhood Experiences, referred to as ACEs, and how early trauma might affect a person’s long-term health, including the likelihood of developing a chemical dependency or addiction.
+A developing field of science focuses on Adverse Childhood Experiences, referred to as ACEs, and how early trauma might affect a person’s long-term health, including the likelihood of developing a chemical dependency or addiction.

 “Childhood experiences, both positive and negative,” reports the Centers for Disease Control and Prevention (CDC), “have a tremendous impact on…lifelong health and opportunity.
 As such, early experiences are an important public health issue.”